appleton/pliny-todo/README.md

-# Pliny Template app
+# Todos API - a Pliny sample app

-This is the template app used by the [Pliny](https://github.com/interagent/pliny) gem.
+An example of an API built with the [Pliny](https://github.com/interagent/pliny) gem.

-For more information please refer to the gem docs.